 - Discounts: There are discounts available for the holders of the Swiss Travel Pass and several others.
 Kids under 6 years old travel for free.
 For kids between 6 and 16, I really recommend getting Junior Travelcard.

 - Harder Kulm: Funicular only runs from mid-April till the end of November.
-If you don’t have a Travel Pass and you need tickets, you can just get them on the spot.
+If you don’t have a Travel Pass and you need tickets, you can normally get them on the spot.
+If you want to get tickets in advance, you can also book them here.
+Booking in advance might save you a long wait if there’s a queue at the ticket desk.

 - When to visit: Interlaken is a year-round destination and you can see most places in any season.
 However, there is much more to see and do if you come between April and November.